10 Negative Side Effects of Drinking Beetroot Juice

 2) Temporary Paralysis of the Vocal Cords

 Consuming beet juice directly or in a concentrated form can lead to a temporary paralysis of the vocal cords.
-While temporary may sound like an easy condition, it is not so once it actually happens.
+While temporary may sound like an easy condition, it is not as easy as it sounds especially once it actually happens.

 A paralysis of the vocal cord, yes, a temporary one too, can cause a person to get restless and anxious.
-Some have also reported panic attacks due to the condition.
+Some have also reported panic attacks due to this condition.

 The name may sound funny, but the condition is not!